benny-macharia/expense_tracker/README.md

 ##Django Expenses Tracker##

-A Django expense tracker, designed with django-tailwind.
+-A Django expense tracker, designed with django-tailwind.